bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/watchtowers-lightning-privacy.md

 Speaker 0: 00:14:18

 It gets back to the point where all the debate about should we be paying for data relay inside the Lightning Network even if a payment hasn't succeeded or not.

+Speaker 1: 00:14:30

 What do you think?

+Speaker 0: 00:14:31

 I think we should.
 I really think we should, because otherwise, if we don't, then anyone can exploit it.
 It's all about waiting until someone coming around and saying, oh, I've built this data transmitting protocol built on top of Lightning that it's using failed HCLCs to send data from H2B in a peer-to-peer way, peer-to-peer encrypted way.
 No one is using it?
-Well, some of them are using it,

-Speaker 2: 00:14:57

-because Sphinx works in that way, right?
+Well, some of them are using it, because Sphinx works in that way, right?

-Speaker 0: 00:15:00

 So there are already applications that work in that way.
 It just feels like no one has bloated the network with it.
 But you can, you definitely can.